 Amie Gray suffered 10 stab wounds in fatal Bournemouth beach attack, trial hears

-Nasen Saadi denies murdering 34-year-old Ms Gray and the attempted murder of Leanne Miles.
+Jury is shown CCTV footage allegedly showing Nasen Saadi attacking 34-year-old Ms Gray and friend Leanne Miles.

 A physical trainer who was stabbed to death on Bournemouth beach suffered 10 knife wounds including one of “severe force” that injured her heart, a court has heard.